HOW TO CONQUER SELF-DOUBT AT WORK WITH POSITIVE AFFIRMATIONS

 You may quickly find that what you thought was a major focus for you really wasn’t that big of a deal after all.

 It could also be that one subject of positive affirmation was valid for one week and the next week you need a different focus of attention.

-Let the process be fluid but be diligent to attend to your list and to use your positive affirmations daily.
+Let the process be fluid but be diligent in attending to your list and use your positive affirmations daily.

-It is likely your negative self-talk had the floor a lot.
+It is likely your negative self-talk had your focus alot.
 It’s time to give your positive affirmations as much or more time in your mind.